SiegeLord/SLConfig/README.md

 ### References

 It is possible to refer to nodes outside of the current aggregate's scope using the colon symbol.
 Absolute references start with a double colon.
+Relative references are handled by searching the current aggregate, and then searching its parent if it is not found.
 Some examples of valid usage:

 ```
 type var;